 If you have more time and are really into wildflowers, take a 1/2 day trip out to Canna which is known for its huge variety of orchids.

-We then head back to the campsite to explore the surrounds and end up crossing the adjacent trickling river and up its banks to the other side.
-Here we find sprawling wildflowers and even an old coal mine shaft.
-There are a lot more birds over this side.
-I spot the red-capped robins, splendid fairy-wrens, black cockatoos, galahs and twenty-eights flying around.
-There’s another trail here that does a 3.5km loop up a hill and there are plenty of other trails in the area to explore.
-If you’re only here for a day then exploring the road into Miner’s campsite and the river bank opposite the campsite will give you all the wildflowers you need to get your fix.
+We then head back to the campsite to explore the surrounds and end up crossing the adjacent trickling river and up its banks to the other side where we find sprawling wildflowers and even an old coal mine shaft.
+There are a lot more birds over this side and I spot the red-capped robins, splendid fairy-wrens, black cockatoos, galahs and twenty-eights flying around.
+There’s another trail here that does a 3.5km loop up a hill and there are plenty of other trails in the area to explore, but if you’re only here for a day then exploring the road into Miner’s campsite and the river bank opposite the campsite will give you all the wildflowers you need to get your fix.
 It’s stunning!

 We stay up for a few hours waiting for the Milky Way to arc its way over to the horizon before we walk down the road to get a few shots.